3ickleonerd/gain_pro_python_interview/README.md

 - A mechanism for easy index updates when new data arrives
 - Applying filters to include/exclude companies with specificed attributes
+- Mixing and re-ranking recommendations from different algorithms
 - Some documentation for more clarity